-8.5 Setting the working width
+8.7 Setting the working width

-- There are different spreading disc pairs for the various working widths. - The existing tramline system (distance between the tramlines) determines the selection of the required spreading disc pair. - The working widths are adjustable within the working ranges of the respective Omnia Set (OM) spreading disc pairs (however, there may be deviations for the spreading of urea). - The type of fertiliser and desired working width determine the setting of the pivotable spreading vanes.
+- • There are different spreading disc pairs for the various working widths. - The existing tramline system (distance between the tramlines) determines the selection of the required spreading disc pair.
+The working widths are adjustable within the working ranges of the respective Omnia Set (OM) spreading disc pairs (however, there may be deviations for the spreading of urea).
+The type of fertiliser and desired working width determine the setting of the pivotable spreading vanes.
 The specific spreading properties of a fertiliser influence its throwing range.
-The pivotable spreading vanes allow the adjustment of these specific spreading properties of a fertiliser, so that the respective fertiliser can be spread over the desired working width.
+The pivotable spreading vanes allow the ad- justment of these specific spreading properties of a fertiliser, so that the respective fertiliser can be spread over the desired working width.

 Working width Spreading disc pair

+10 - 12 m OM 10 - 12

 10 - 16 m OM 10 - 16

 18 - 24 m OM 18 - 24

 24 - 36 m OM 24 - 36

 The primary factors that affect the spreading properties are:

-- Granule size
+· · Granule size

-- Bulk density
+• Bulk density

-- Surface condition
+• Surface condition

-- Humidity
+• Humidity

-We therefore recommend the use of a well granulated fertiliser by a renowned manufacturer and also checking of the working width setting using the mobile fertiliser test rig.
+reno therefore recommend the use of a well granulated fertiliser by a wned manufacturer and also checking of the working width set- using the mobile fertiliser test rig.